 The sorry story of Keith Barrow and ip&e’s auditors…

-Continue reading “The Barrow Affair (3): Auditors of leader's personal tax return got ip&e contract says standards report”
+Continue reading “The Barrow Era (3): Auditors of leader’s personal tax return got ip&e contract says standards report”

 The resignation of Shropshire’s council leader Keith Barrow from the board of ip&e has left the future of the company in limbo.
 My view is that the council should drop its obsession with making a profit out of other public sector organisations. ip&e must become the council’s innovation hub.